-I was smitten by the idea and philosophy of Libre software and having total control over your system and not having hardware upgrades forced on me was cherry on top of the cake.
+I was smitten by the idea and philosophy of Libre software and having complete control over your system and not having hardware upgrades forced on me was cherry on top of the cake.
 But as a professional Illustrator and designer, I couldn't justify the switch.
-My heart was telling me to take a leap of faith but my brain was not accepting the idea because of lack of software for illustration and graphic design on Linux.
-(I know gimp existed back then but I had no time to adjust to a new workflow and some other workarounds were time-consuming.
+My heart was telling me to take a leap of faith but my brain was rejecting the idea, because of lack of software for illustration and graphic design on Linux.
+I knew about gimp, but I had no time to adjust to a new work flow and some other workarounds were time-consuming.
 This was my initial assessment as a novice.

-I had Windows 7 on my desktop workstation it got upgraded to windows 8, I had Adobe's Creative Cloud subscription and my workflow was near perfect.
-Then one day I read somewhere on Adobe's forum that if the Creative cloud subscription ends one couldn't open their software, which is alright to me no rent no house that's the analogy used here, but if you can't even open the software then you can't open or view thousands of .PSD .FLA .Ai you have created painstakingly.
-It is actually no rent no house along with your belongings inside.
-How can I pay rent to get access to my own creations, this idea seemed stupid to me.
+I had Windows 7 on my desktop workstation it got upgraded to windows 8, I had Adobe's Creative Cloud subscription and my work flow was near perfect.
+Then one day I read somewhere on Adobe's forum, that if the Creative cloud subscription ends one couldn't open their software.
+Which sounded fair to me, no rent no key to the house that's the analogy I thought in my mind.
+But if you can't even open the software then you can't open or view thousands of .PSD .FLA .AI you have painstakingly created all these years.
+It was in fact, no rent no key to the house along with your belongings that are within the house.
+How can I justify paying rent to get access to my own creations, this idea seemed stupid to me.
 Some people on the online forums suggested that I should stick to cs6 but that will be outdated soon and I can't rely on it.

 Also, Windows and Photoshop was being updated with new options and features continuously, to run them I needed to upgrade my hardware with more ram more G.P.U at a faster rate.

-Then I read a post from a French Illustrator named David Revoy.
+Then one day, I read a post from a French Illustrator named David Revoy.
 He had written why he chose open source software, that post helped me clear my mind.
 Now my mind and heart were all singing in sync.

-Now some of you might wonder if the open source app had windows packages then why am I making a switch to Linux. the answer is finer control over the hardware and OS itself.
+Now some of you might wonder if the open source application had windows packages then why am I making a switch to Linux.
+The answer is fine-grained control over the hardware and OS itself.
 I have used my sister's laptop throughout these years for developing some android apps with her and I loved the freedom of choice it gave.
 It felt like I actually owned the machine which I can inspect and change to my hearts content.
 The OS never came in my way or was in any way hindering my workflow.

-So I took a deep breath and installed (dual booted) Ubuntu 14.04 on my main desktop.
+So once again I took a deep breath and installed (dual booted) Ubuntu 14.04 on my main desktop.

-Everything went smoothly I installed all the application that I required and I was back in business.
+Everything went smoothly I installed all the application that I required, and I was back in business.
 One particular application that had a great impact on me was Krita.
 The application is so good that it feels like it is made keeping my workflow in mind.
 I read about it on the internet and the more I read the more I got influenced.
 I joined the forum and joined the IRC.
 The experience was overwhelming.
-I have never seen a software developer who actually asks the end user for new features and improvements and listen to them seriously.
-Their goal is simply making a best free digital painting application.
-And in my opinion, they have already achieved that goal.
+I had never seen a software developer who actually asks the end user for new features and improvements and listen to them seriously.
+Their goal is simply making the best free digital painting application.
+And I think, they have already achieved that goal.
 The brush engine is the best, there are so many more features and improvements for my workflow that I cannot write it all here.

 I suggest you to download it and use it yourself to know how good it is.
 I also warn you that is not jack of all trades like Photoshop but a master application only meant for painting and creating original artworks.